Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

 The same recommendations apply to the control structures if, else, while, and for.

-Additionally there should be a single space between the control structures if, while, and for and the parenthetic block representing the conditional, as well as a single space between the conditional parenthetic block and the opening brace.
+Additionally, there should be a single space between the control structures if, while, and for and the parenthetic block representing the conditional, as well as a single space between the conditional parenthetic block and the opening brace.